mariahnorell/website/content/courses/intro_pa/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Human Resource Analytics
+linktitle: Introduction to People Analytics
 summary: Examine how Human Resource professionals can use data analytics to inform HR decisions.
 This course covers descriptive, predictive, and prescriptive analytics.
 Concepts are applied using software tools like Qualtrics, Python, Excel, and Tableau.
 weight: 1

 # Page metadata.
-title: Human Resource Analytics
+title: Introduction to People Analytics
 date: "2021-01-01T00:00:00Z"
 lastmod: "2021-01-01T00:00:00Z"
 draft: false  # Is this a draft? true/false